LARC-CMU-SMU/RecipeGPT-exp/README.md

 Please contact ```helenalee.bt01@gmail.com``` if you have any questions or problems.

+We forked the [this](https://github.com/nshepperd/gpt-2) implemnetation in order to train and fine-tune gpt-2.

 ## Google colab
 We create a notebook [google-colab-notebook](https://colab.research.google.com/drive/1_7KrN6UFsNId5uk23t8L4gMlCxUidkfj) to assist you re-produce our work.
 We show examples of model training, model inference, and model evaluation.